th3jesta/ha-lcars/README.md

 - Thanks to @bobzer for the button-bar idea!
 - Thanks to @3of9 for the sidebar and themes!
 - Thanks to @adejong5 for the v.4 rewrite!
+- Thanks to @snootched for many code reviews!
 - Thanks to @blazingdynamo for the to-do list ideas!
+- Thanks to @Stanojoski and @KoenDierckx for entities list design ideas!

 ## Links
 **Discord:** https://discord.gg/gGxud6Y6WJ